The Mission Statement of the School:

 At St Thomas Aquinas, we follow the Diocesan scheme of work “Learning and Growing as the People of God” and the additional multi-faith coverage recommended for each year group by the Diocese.
 Class teachers have a long term overview of RE, in line with the liturgical year.
 RE is taught discretely and 10% of curriculum time is dedicated to the teaching of RE.
-There is a specific whole school assessment focus each year; for the academic year 2017- 2018, the assessment strand is 'The Sacraments'.
+There is a specific whole school assessment focus each year; for the academic year 2018- 2019, the assessment strand is 'Living as Christians'.

 A collective act of worship should take place every day, within class, year group, key stage or as a whole school.
 Each teaching session should begin and end with a prayer.
 (Morning Offering; Grace Before and After Meals; End of Day prayer.)
 In addition, the school starts the week with whole school assembly on Monday, before the morning break; this assembly focuses upon the Sunday Gospel message.
 On Friday, a merit assembly takes place for the whole school, in which we recognise and celebrate our God-given talents.
 The Foundation Stage join together for daily collective worship.